Recommended Textile Books

 Exploring Textile Arts: The Ultimate Guide to Manipulating, Coloring, and Embellishing Fabrics, by the Editors of Creative Publishing International, Inc. 2002, Creative Publishing International, Inc. ISBN# 1589230485.
 This book has simple instructions and lots of color photographs to demonstrate 50 different techniques.

 The Structure of Weaving, by Ann Sutton, 1982, Lark Books, ISBN# 0-93727-408-9.
 There are lots of recipe books for weaving, but for me, this is the book that best explains the relationship between the basic components of weaving and the endless permutations from varying them.
+Every time I look at it, I notice something new that I want to weave.

 Quick Reviews of Even More Books